Brute-force, DoS, and DDoS attacks – what’s the difference?

 - Installing malicious software to infect admin and customer computers

-Do these attacks realy affect WordPress?
+How do these attacks affect WordPress?

-How to mitigate these attacks
+How to protect WordPress and mitigate these attacks

-Catching up an intruder
+Catch up an intruder

-If you have WP Cerber plugin installed, check out Know more about intruder’s IP.
-The most disappointing thing is that the vast majority of those attacks cannot be traced back to the real performer or the master.
-Every attempt to trace them back ends up with a set of infected home PC or mobile devices that are used as puppets, intermediate points for an attack.
+If you have WP Cerber Security & Antispam installed, check out this post: Know more about intruder’s IP.
+The most disappointing thing is that the vast majority of those attacks cannot be traced back to a real performer or a master.
+Every attempt to trace them back ends up with a set of infected personal computers and mobile devices that are used as puppets, intermediate points for an attack.

 Have any questions?